protontypes/open-sustainable-technology/README.md

 - [CyclOSM](https://carto.com/developers/styling/cartocss/) is a CartoCSS map style designed with cycling in mind
 - [Gym Electric Motor](https://github.com/upb-lea/gym-electric-motor) - An OpenAI Gym Environment for Electric Motors
 - [BEAM](https://github.com/LBNL-UCB-STI/beam) - The Framework for Modeling Behavior, Energy, Autonomy, and Mobility in Transportation Systems
+- [WoBike](https://github.com/ubahnverleih/WoBike) - Public transport and multimodal routing apps could benefit from showing nearby bikes from bikesharing services.
+So here's a list showing the APIs of a few of these platforms.
+- [multicycles](https://github.com/PierrickP/multicycles) - aggregates on one map, more than 100 share vehicles like bikes, scooters, mopeds and cars.
+- [pybikes](https://github.com/eskerda/pybikes) - provides a set of tools to scrape bike sharing data from different websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information

 ### Industries and Companies
-- [Industry-Energy-Tool](https://github.com/NREL/Industry-Energy-Tool) - The Industry Energy Tool (IET) is a calculator developed by NREL for projecting energy efficiency and fuel switching scenarios for the U.S. industrial sector energy use and emissions at the Census Region and county-level
+- [Industry-Energy-Tool](https://github.com/NREL/Industry-Energy-Tool) - The Industry Energy Tool  is a calculator developed by NREL for projecting energy efficiency and fuel switching scenarios for the U.S. industrial sector energy use and emissions at the Census Region and county-level
 - [Industry-energy-data-book](https://github.com/NREL/Industry-energy-data-book) - The 2018 Industry Energy Data Book summarizes the status of, and identifies the key trends in energy use and its underlying economic drivers across the four industrial subsectors: agriculture, construction, manufacturing, and mining
 - [CalTRACK](https://github.com/energy-market-methods/caltrack) - methods are developed in an open and transparent stakeholder process that uses empirical testing to define replicable methods for calculating normalized metered energy consumption using either monthly or interval data from an existing conditions baseline.